Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

 streamlit run app.py
 ```

-The app opens at http://localhost:8501 .
+The app opens at http://localhost:8501 (the local computer).

 ### NCBI usage